-- 1. The thermostat calls for heat by energizing the W terminal with 24VAC. - 2.
-The control verifies the pressure switch is open. - 3.
-If the pressure switch is open, the control energizes the inducer and waits for the pressure switch to close.
+- The thermostat calls for heat by energizing the W terminal with 24VAC. - 2.
+The control verifies the pressure switch is open. - If the pressure switch is open, the control energizes the inducer and waits for the pressure switch to close.
 The pressure switch must close within 10 seconds. - 4.
-The control runs the inducer for a 30 second pre-purge. - 5.
-The control energizes the Hot Surface Igniter (HSI) output for the appropriate warm-up time limit. - 6.
+The control runs the inducer for a 30 45 second prepurge. - The control energizes the Hot Surface Igniter (HSI) output for the appropriate warm-up time limit. - 6.
 The control energizes the main gas valve for 3 seconds. - 7.
 If the flame proved and ignites the gas, the control deenergizes the HSI.
 The gas valve and inducer remains energized.
 The control goes to blower on delay. - 8.
-If flame is present, the control energizes the blower on the selected HEAT speed 30 seconds after the gas valve opened.
+If flame is present, the control energizes the blower on the selected HEAT speed 30 - 45 seconds after the gas valve opened.
 The gas valve and inducer remain energized. - 9.
 When the thermostat demand for heat is satisfied, the control de-energizes the gas valve.
-The Inducer output remains on for a 30 second post-purge period. - 10.
+The Inducer output remains on for a 30 45 second post-purge period. - 10.
 Blower off timing begins when the thermostat is satisfied.
-The control will operate at the selected HEAT speed of 60, 90, 120, or 180 seconds.
+The Nordyne/UTEC control will operate at the selected HEAT speed of 60, 90, 120, or 180 seconds.
 If the blower off delay jumper is not present, the fan should still operate for 120 seconds at the selected HEAT speed.
-The Indoor blower motor is de-energized after a blower off delay as selected by the movable jumper.
+The Emerson control board will operate the fan for 150 seconds at the selected HEAT speed.
+The indoor blower motor is de-energized after a blower off delay as selected by the movable jumper on UTEC boards.